 In today’s Academic Minute, Dr. Gabriel Rossman of the University of California Los Angeles reveals the economic risks faced by filmmakers seeking to win Academy Awards.

 Gabriel Rossman is an associate professor of sociology at the University of California Los Angeles.
 His research addresses culture and mass media, especially pop music radio and Hollywood films.
 He earned his Ph.D. at Princeton University.

-In today’s Academic Minute, Dr. Andrew Timming of the University of St Andrews discusses how visible tattoos can influence the outcome of a job interview.
+In today’s Academic Minute, Dr. Elliot Berkman of the University of Oregon reveals the limits of brain training.